zena7/zena7/README.md

 🔭 I’m looking to collaborate on companies, where I can be effective

-Skills: JS / HTML / CSS
+Skills: JS / HTML / CSS / SASS / REACT